How to tell how old wood carvings are

 The dendrochronology process is consistent in areas with marginal conditions such as aridity.
 In these conditions, ring growth is sensitive to the environment.
-During summer, the wood grows fast, and it is light due to large cells.
+During summer, the wood grows fast and is light due to large cells.
 In summer, the growth slows down.

 Dating wood by the color

 The same way your complexion is affected by the sun is the same way the color of the wood is with time.
-The wood continues to evolve even when treated.
-The color changes appearance over time.
+The wood continues to evolve even when treated, and the color changes its appearance over time.

 UV light and oxygen contribute to the change in color over time.
 Lighter wood darkens with time, and darker wood lightens.
-The moment you identify the type of wood, check the change in color as it tells you how old the wood is.
+When you identify the type of wood, check the change in color, as it tells you how old the wood is.

-Cherry comes in a reddish color, but it turns to a dark hue in twelve months.
+Cherry comes in reddish, but it turns to a dark hue in twelve months.
 The color continues to deepen with time.
-The aging process is bound to happen as long as your wood is exposed to UV light and air.
+The aging process is bound to happen if your wood is exposed to UV light and air.

 Wood color varies from one type of wood to the other.
 Wood contracts and expands with time, and that changes its state.
 You cannot have an exact age, but you can work on a range.
 Study how each type of wood changes its color.
 Do not judge wood using one type of wood as a yardstick.